kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>What I learned</h2>
 My biggest takeaway from this recent job search is...
-<blockquote><p>"WOW..it's really REALLY good to have React experience nowadays!!!"</p></blockquote>
+<blockquote><p>"WOW...it's really REALLY good to have React experience nowadays!!!"</p></blockquote>
 I do have other skills but having React experience made this the easiest job search I ever went through!

-Web developers always have to keep their skills fresh...that's always been the case.
-But I was brutally reminded of it during this job hunt.
+Web developers have always needed to keep their skills fresh.
+But I was brutally reminded of this during this job hunt.

 There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.